s-uesawa/Prototype-TephraDB-Japan/README.md

 # Prototype-TephraDB-Japan

-All the scripts were written by Shimpei Uesawa@CRIEPI.
+All the scripts were written by Shimpei Uesawa@CRIEPI, Japan.
-(Last update: 29, January 2020)
+(Last update: 07, February 2020)

 This is the toolkit of drawing hazard curves for evaluating the tephra fall load hazard with Tephra fall database in Japan.
-See the publication in detail (doi: in preparation).
+See the publication in detail (Uesawa et al. submitted, Journal of Applied Volcanology; doi: in preparation).

 I recommend running the program with Windows (32bit).